Siaff/DunDunv2/README.md

 + help    ––– Shows a command like this with all the commands and also some information about them.
 + ping	  ––– Gives you the bots ping.
 + uptime  ––– Gives you how long the bot has been up.
++ invite  ––– Gives you a link to invite Dun-Dunv2 and an invite to the Support Server!

 METAR is weather for airports!
 METAR stands for Meteorological Terminal Aviation Routine.
 METAR gives you information about the airports weather.